 - Bagger in The Legend Of Bagger Vance is able to induce one of these in Junuh (making every spectator seemingly disappear) by talking about the beauty of golf and onness with nature over a Whoopi Epiphany Speech.

 - In Star Wars The Phantom Menace Qui-Gon Jinn took this route during a break in the fight against Darth Maul on Naboo.
 When those energy-shields-whose-purpose-is-never-clearly-defined come up, Maul paces and glares, Obi-Wan looks anxious, but Qui-Gon drops to his knees and closes his eyes.
 When the shields go down, he's back on his feet in a second.
 It helped, but wasn't enough.

-- Halfway through the battle against Elyon in Breath of Fire: Dragon Quarter, he "begins meditating", with a very large targetting circle locked onto one party member.
+- In Breath of Fire: Dragon Quarter, halfway through the battle against Elyon, he "begins meditating", with a very large targetting circle locked onto one party member.
 After three turns, lightning strikes that character and anything nearby, inflicting quadruple-digit damage.

 - In KoanOfTheDay the guru can power up by meditating when he fights the tyger

 - In the Pokémon games, Mewtwo is said to spend its time meditating to increase its mental powers.

 - The "Meditate" move(which is called "Yoga Pose"), which raises the user's Attack by one stage.

 - The "Calm Mind" technique(Which in Japan is appropriately called "Mediation", which does the same, for one stage each, for the user's Special Attack and Special Defense.